It's Showtime (Philippine TV program): Second decade (2020–present)

 On April 12, 2021, Jhong Hilario temporarily left the show to take care of his partner and newborn baby.

 On May 29, 2021, following the launching of the show's new segment "ReINA Ng Tahanan", the program has been co-directed by John Prats.

 From August 7 to 21, 2021, It's Showtime temporarily aired from Hilton Clark Sun Valley Resort in Clark Freeport Zone, Pampanga while Metro Manila was placed under enhanced community quarantine in light of another COVID-19 surge caused by the SARS-CoV-2 Delta variant.

 On October 2, 2021, Ogie Alcasid temporarily joined It's Showtime as guest co-host while Vice Ganda, Kim Chiu, Karylle and Ion Perez were on temporary leave until he became a main host on November 13.
 Jon Moll replaced Bobet Vidanes as the show's permanent director.

 From January 6 to 15, 2022, It's Showtime temporarily suspended their live productions on a 10-day break due to the surge of COVID-19 cases in the country caused by the SARS-CoV-2 Omicron variant until its resumption on January 17.

 On May 28, 2022, Anne Curtis returned to It's Showtime after two years of hiatus.
-One week later, on June 4, 2022, Jhong Hilario returned to the show by disguising as a Tawag ng Tanghalan contestant, surprising all the hosts.
+One week later, on June 4, 2022, Jhong Hilario returned to the show by disguising as a Tawag ng Tanghalan contestant, surprising all hosts.

 A female dance segment, Girl on Fire, aired from October 2022 to February 18, 2023, with Jackie Gonzaga taking her first role as the main host.
 A matchmaking segment called Expecially for You premiered on December 4, 2023.

 Meanwhile, the classic Showtime segment It's Showdown premiered on October 30, 2023, followed by new games such as MeCHOOSE-MeCHOOSE on November 18, 2023, and Act Lang 'To on January 6, 2025.
 The revival and fourth season of the impersonation segment Kalokalike premiered on September 2, 2024, and a game show titled Throwbox premiered on September 7, 2024.
 The second season of the beauty pageant competition Showtime Sexy Babe and mystery game show Hide and Sing both premiered on January 20, 2025; Sine Mo 'To later returned on March 4, 2025.

 Segments involving the Showtime Kids premiered starting in 2023, beginning with Isip Bata on February 20, 2023, which marked the debut of the Showtime Kids, followed by the revival of Mini Miss U on June 19, 2023, which ended on October 30, 2023.
 KaraoKids premiered on January 6, 2024, Showing Bulilit on April 29, 2024, Bata-Bata Pick! on July 30, 2024, Hulanino on January 27, 2025, and Ansabe on February 11, 2025.